Gugun Blues Shelter (album)

 Gugun Blues Shelter a.k.a.
-Self Titled is the third studio album by Indonesian blues rock band Gugun Blues Shelter, which later, in 2011 they also known as Gugun Power Trio.
+Self-Titled, is the third studio album by the Indonesian blues rock band Gugun Blues Shelter, which later, in 2011 they also known as Gugun Power Trio.
 The album was the first one under Gugun Blues Shelter name, which replaced the past name Gugun and the Bluesbug.
 In the band line-up, only Gugun, the lead guitar and lead vocal, that still remained as original member.
-The album also the first one featuring the new drummer, Bowie, after his session role in the band.
+The album was also the first one featuring the new drummer, Bowie, after his session role in the band.

 Track listing

 All song written and composed by Gugun Blues Shelter, later in 2011 a.k.a.
 Gugun Power Trio.